 The Student Organization Center (SOC), located on the lower level of the Bovee University Center, houses over 30 student organization offices.
 Students interested in participating in campus activities should contact the Office of Student Life

 The Central Michigan University Student Chapter of the International City/County Management Association encourages student scholarship relevant to the quality of local government as achieved through the professional management of local public services.
 The chapter promotes the advancement of student knowledge about public service management by supporting student explorations of the ways public services are delivered in behalf of local communities.
 The chapter fosters student appreciation for integrity, professionalism and creative performance in the management of local governmental and related public service activities.
 Membership in the chapter is open to all Central Michigan University students in good standing academically who are interested in local government and the management of local public services.
-For additional information about the chapter, contact Dr. Nancy Quarles, email@example.com.
+For additional information, contact Dr. Nancy Quarles, email@example.com.

 Please visit: http://icma.org/en/icma/home.

 The Central Michigan University Chapter of Pi Alpha Alpha, the National Honor Society of Public Affairs and Administration, encourages and recognizes outstanding scholarship and accomplishment in public affairs and public administration, promotes the advancement of education and practice in the arts and sciences of public affairs and public administration, and fosters integrity, professionalism and creative performance in the conduct of governmental and related public service activities.
 Membership in the chapter is limited to those of academic excellence and achievement and/or distinguished public service who are or have been enrolled or teach in public affairs or public administration programs, or who serve or have served with distinction in the public service.
 For additional information, contact Dr. Thomas Greitens, (989) 774-3862, firstname.lastname@example.org.

 The NASPAA accredited MPA

 program would like to invite our students and alumni to consider membership in our chapter of Pi